 Visa fees

-The trip officially starts on October 25, 2025, but if you are traveling overnight to get to Thailand, consider arriving a day early so you have time to relax and adjust to the local time zone.
-There's an Arrive 1 Day Early option in the Add-ons section.
+The trip officially starts on October 25th, but if you are traveling overnight to get to Thailand, consider arriving a day early so you have time to relax and adjust to the local time zone.
+There's an Arrive 1 Day Early option in the Add-ons section if you want us to arrange your accommodation.

 In November, Thailand's weather is quite pleasant, with temperatures across the country ranging from about 64°F to 86°F (18 - 30 °C).
 Northern areas like Chiang Mai are cooler, especially in the evenings, making it comfortable for exploring the outdoors.
 In Bangkok and central Thailand, temperatures hover around 77°F to 86°F (25 - 30°C), which is ideal for sightseeing.